ninjasphere/ninjasphere-snappy/docs/TESTING.md

 Hit 'D' to move to the devices section.
 Use the arrow keys to select the device labelled 'MAINS POWER OUTLET' so that the '>' is next to that device.

 Hit 'N' to turn the device on.
-Hit 'O' to turn the device off.
+Hit 'F' to turn the device off.
 You should hear a click from the socket as it turns on and off.

 ## Pairing to Ninja Blocks Cloud